Why Were Life Savers Holes Discontinued? The Real Story (2026)

 - a format that felt very 1990s

-But because Holes were an add-on product rather than the main brand, the company had less reason to keep investing once the rollout went wrong.
+As a spin-off rather than the main brand, the company had less reason to keep investing once the rollout stumbled.
 That helps explain why the product disappeared rather than becoming a permanent part of the lineup.

 Part of why Life Savers Holes are still remembered is that the story was so strange and ironic.

 A candy called Life Savers ended up being recalled because of a choking-related packaging problem.
-Even though the original ring-shaped candy was not involved, the irony made the product more memorable after it was gone.
+Even though the original ring-shaped candy was fine, the irony made the product more memorable after it was gone.
 Later nostalgia coverage has kept that story alive.

 That helped turn Holes from a short-lived 1990s candy into a product people still bring up decades later.